 You can see giraffes, gorillas and zebras among the hundreds of species at the Natura Artis Magistra (aka Artis), the oldest zoo in the Netherlands.
 In the colder months the opening hours are slightly shorter, and there's an indoor planetarium if you're feeling the chill.

 While the tallest wooden windmill in the Netherlands, De Gooyer, is not open to the public - in its shadows is a brewery, Brouwerij ‘t IJ, which very much is.
-You can buy tickets in the bar for English tours behind scenes every Friday, Saturday and Sunday (3.30pm).
-A windmill that is open is Molen van Sloten in Amsterdam, while you can visit Zaanse Schans, a living museum which has eight windmills, as well as clog factory, which is 15 minutes away by train.
+You can buy tickets in the bar for behind the scenes tours in English every Friday, Saturday and Sunday (at 3.30pm).
+A windmill that is open is Molen van Sloten in Amsterdam You can also visit Zaanse Schans, a living museum which has eight windmills, as well as clog factory, which is 15 minutes away by train.

 Take to two wheels by either hiring a bike or by taking a cycling guided tour of the city.
 There should be less tourists on the road during the off-peak season - here is i amsterdam's recommended bike rental places.

 One of the favourite winter snacks in the Netherlands is Bitterballen, which are small, rounds of gooey goodness.
-Beef is usually the main ingredient, but you can get them with chicken or veal, and this and the roux is breadcrumbed and deep fried - before being served up with mustard and a bitter- flavoured side drink.
+Beef is usually the main ingredient, but you can get them with chicken or veal too.
+The meat and the roux is breadcrumbed and deep fried before being served up with mustard and a bitter-flavoured side drink.
 Eating Amsterdam do foodie tours around the city, where they show you all the spots to try the traditional cuisine in, like Stamppot (Dutch stew) and Snert (creamy, pea soup).
-If you're in a rush - Amsterdam's vending machines also sell hot snacks.
+If you're in a rush, Amsterdam's vending machines also sell hot snacks.